guaix-ucm/pyemir/doc/user/imaging.rst

 Results
 +++++++
-The result of the Recipe is an object of type :class:`~emir.recipes.DitheredImageRecipeResult`.
+The result of the Recipe is an object of type :class:`~emirdrp.recipes.DitheredImageRecipeResult`.
-It contains two objects, a :class:`~emir.dataproducts.FrameDataProduct` containing the result frame and a :class:`~emir.dataproducts.SourcesCatalog` containing a catalog of sources.
+It contains two objects, a :class:`~emirdrp.dataproducts.FrameDataProduct` containing the result frame and a :class:`~emirdrp.dataproducts.SourcesCatalog` containing a catalog of sources.

 Micro-dithered images
 ---------------------

 :Mode: Micro-dithered images
-:Recipe class: :class:`~emir.recipes.MicroDitheredImageRecipe`
+:Recipe class: :class:`~emirdrp.recipes.MicroDitheredImageRecipe`
-:Input class: :class:`~emir.recipes.MicroDitheredImageRecipeInput`
+:Input class: :class:`~emirdrp.recipes.MicroDitheredImageRecipeInput`
-:Result class: :class:`~emir.recipes.MicroDitheredImageRecipeResult`
+:Result class: :class:`~emirdrp.recipes.MicroDitheredImageRecipeResult`

 The effect of recording a series of stare images, with the same acquisition parameters, and taken by pointing to a number of